alexszeliga/hexo-dev-blog/source/_posts/Using-laravel-queues-and-events.md

     <x-primary-button>Submit</x-primary-button>
 </form>
 ```
 As you can see, I've commented out the code that would previously dispatch a browser event after a comment was created.
 In the old code, that was fine.
-Single-threaded-PHP would line-by-line interpret the code and by the time the browser event was firing, we could be sure a new comment existed in the DB, but now we cannot be so sure.
+Single-threaded-PHP would interpret the code line-by-line and by the time the browser event was firing, we could be sure a new comment existed in the DB, but now we cannot be so sure.
 All things considered, the application may prioritize the generation of the browser event over the insertion of the comment.
 So the next step is to broadcast the event to our clients.
-While it might seem like the job is a perfectly good place to broadcast from, one of the other super-powers of jobs on the queue is they are isolated to maximize performance.
+While it might seem like the job is a perfectly good place to broadcast from, one of the other superpowers of jobs on the queue is they are isolated to maximize performance.
 The end result is that any data that you didn't inject into the job's constructor will not be available.
 The queue has access to the application in memory, but likely won't be able to track any changes in the app state.

 ### Broadcasting server events to a Livewire component

 Laravel's broadcasting capabilities, as of Laravel 11, are no longer configured by defautl.
-Websockets and RTC are managed by a separate server along side your web server, and that server can either be managed by you or you can use a 3rd party provider to serve your websocket connections.
+Websockets and RTC are managed by a separate server alongside your web server, and that server can either be managed by you or you can use a 3rd party provider to serve your websocket connections.
 If you already have websockets and broadcasting configured on your app, you can move on, but if not you may want to review [Laravel's docs](https://laravel.com/docs/11.x/broadcasting) on broadcasting.
 If you are starting from scratch, I would recommend using [Laravel Reverb](https://laravel.com/docs/11.x/reverb).

-Broadcasting is related the queue, as the queue is tasked with prioritizing the events you are broadcasting, but a broadcast event can be received by a user client, and then the user can request a fresh set of data and a new UI, which is how they differ from a job on the queue.
+Broadcasting is related to the queue, as the queue is tasked with prioritizing the events you are broadcasting, but a broadcast event can be received by a user client, and then the user can request a fresh set of data and a new UI, which is how they differ from a job on the queue.
 Similar to a job, an event can be set up using an artisan command: `php artisan make:event`.

 After creating the event, I set it up as follows: